Written by Menachem Rephun, Communications Manager and Advocate

 The article points out that “one of the greatest myths about diversity, equity and inclusion (DEI) efforts are that they spring from a deficit model in which differences from the norm or dominant culture are regarded as a hindrance, a problem or something to be remedied or fixed.”
 Contrary to this viewpoint, DEI focuses on the benefits that stem from diversity and inclusion, such as workplaces that are able to draw on innovative thinking and unique approaches to problem-solving, and are more productive through ensuring that all employees feel accepted and included.

-With the future of DEI in the balance, now is the time to step up and defend DEI for neurodiverse employees and job candidates, who deserve equal opportunities to succeed in fair-wage employment.
-Successful workplaces thrive on innovation and varied perspectives and approaches, and those are all qualities neurodiverse employees bring to the table.
-According to research cited by Rethinkcare.com, neurodivergent individuals are 30% more productive than their neurotypical peers in certain roles; have increased focus and attention to detail (specifically in the case of employees with autism spectrum disorder); and can be 40% better at problem solving.
+With the future of DEI in jeopardy, now is the time to protect DEI for neurodiverse employees and job candidates.
+Successful workplaces thrive on innovation and varied perspectives.
+Both of those are strengths neurodiverse employees bring to the table.
+According to research cited by Rethinkcare.com, neurodivergent individuals are 30% more productive than their neurotypical peers in certain roles.
+They also contribute increased focus and attention to detail, and can be 40% better at problem solving.
 Hiring neurodivergent employees can also significantly cut staff recruitment and training costs.

 The fact that neurodiverse employees embody these strengths, skills, and talents is one of the most powerful arguments for why neurodiverse DEI efforts can and must continue.
 DEI efforts can be as simple as employers developing a deeper appreciation for neurodiverse inclusion in the workforce, and reworking their hiring strategies to make that happen.
 With neurodiverse DEI on the line and anti-DEI efforts becoming more aggressive, let’s be equally assertive in standing up and affirming that the time for neurodiverse inclusion is now.